deanhiller/webpieces/README.md

   * today 4/27/17 newest intellij introduced a bug where dev server fails to start as src/main/resources is not on classpath
 9. In a browser go to http://localhost:8080
 10. refactor your code like crazy and hit the website again(no restart needed)
+11. As you upgrade, we just started(7/20/17) to have a legacy project we run the webpieces build against so we HAVE to make upgrades to it to see how it affects clients.
+You can copy the upgrades needed(some are not necessarily needed) here https://github.com/deanhiller/webpiecesexample-all/commits/master (We are going to try to standardize the comments better as well.

 #### To try modifying/contributing to the actual webserver